mcarvin8/sf-decomposer/README.md

   These smaller decomposed files can be XMLs, YAMLs, or JSONs.

-  You should run this after retrieving metadata from an org.
+  You should run this after you retrieve metadata from an org.

 EXAMPLES
   Decompose all flows: